lightme-fan/rest-countries-ts/README.md

 ## Features

-- List of countries
+- A home page where a list of countries is displayed
-- Search for a country with an input field or select dropdown as filters.
+- Search for a specific country with an input field or select dropdown as filters.
 - Switch between dark and light mode
-- See a country details by clicking on a country card
+- See the country details by clicking on a country card

 ## Getting started